inakivazquez/gymtonic/README.md

 # gymtonic
 Pybullet-based Gymnasium compatible environments.

-This project provides a collection of Pybullet-based Gymnasium compatible environments.
+This project provides a collection of Gymnasium compatible environments.
 Each environment is designed to offer a unique task for reinforcement learning agents.

 To learn more about each environment, click on the name: